February 24, 2019

 “The objective was to make it become a movement that consumers, advertisers and the media would use and exploit.” — TckTckTck Havas Pager

 GCCA (TckTckTck) was founded by a small group of NGOs, including World Resources Institute (WRI), 350.org, Greenpeace, Avaaz and World Wildlife Fund.
-It is partnered with over 470 members, including ClimateWorks (founded in 2004 by the Hewlett, Packard, and McKnight foundations), which is discussed further on in this segment.
-Climate Week NYC 2014 (September 22nd-26th), an annual initiative of the Climate Group, was marketed in conjunction with the People’s Climate March event that took place on September 21, 2014.
+It is partnered with over 470 members, including: ClimateWorks (founded in 2008 by the Hewlett, Packard and McKnight foundations), which is discussed further on in this segment.
+Climate Week NYC 2014 (September 22-26), an annual initiative of the Climate Group, was marketed in conjunction with the People’s Climate March that took place on September 21, 2014.
 Climate Week NYC was founded in 2009 as a partnership between The Climate Group, the United Nations, the UN Foundation, GCCA/TckTckTck, the Carbon Disclosure Project, the Government of Denmark and the City of New York.